Today's Google Doodle Celebrates A Landmark Moment In Computer Science

 Google Doodles have featured animated stories and interactive games in the past, but today's doodle is the first of its kind to grace the search engine's homepage.
 Head to Google now and you'll see a bunny with cube-like blocks topped with carrots.
 Your mission: Collect the carrots by completing simple lines of code that will move the bunny forward.

 Although the bunny might imply an association with spring time, this is no celebratory Easter Doodle.
 Instead, it's a celebration of 50 years of kids coding: Five decades ago, the first programming languages for kids were created.
-It's fitting, and not coincidental, that the commemoration also falls on the first day of Computer Science Education Week, which runs through December 10.
+It's fitting, and not coincidental, that the commemoration also falls on the first day of Computer Science Education Week, which runs until 10th December.

 Advertisement